hande-qmc/hande/documentation/manual/input/calcs/canonical_energy.rst

 ``canonical_energy`` calculates various energy estimates of a system in the canonical ensemble at a given temperature, using knowledge of the grand canonical ensemble and the single-particle eigenvalues of the underlying non-interacting system.
+See [Malone15]_ for details.
 Currently only implemented for the 3D-UEG.

 Options
 -------